tartley/tartley.github.io/posts/someone-comes-to-town-someone-leaves-town.md

 However, I've read a bunch of discussion about *Someone Comes to Town...*, and I don't seem to have missed much that anyone else has been getting out of it.
-So while I'm looking forward to other stuff by him, I'm sticking by my low rating for this.
+So while I'm looking forward to other stuff by him, I'm sticking by my personal low enjoyment of this one.

 <br style="clear: both" />